jlesage/docker-firefox/README.md

 Where `CONTAINER` is the ID or the name of the container used during its creation.

-## Increasing Shared Memory Size

-To prevent crashes from happening when running Firefox inside a Docker container, the size of the shared memory located at `/dev/shm` must be increased.
-The issue is documented [here].

-By default, the size is 64MB, which is not enough.
-It is recommended to use a size of 2GB.
-This value is arbitrary, but known to work well.
-Setting the size of `/dev/shm` can be done via two method:

-  - By adding the `--shm-size 2g` parameter to the `docker run` command.
-See the [Usage](#usage) section for more details.
-  - By using shared memory of the host, by mapping `/dev/shm` via the parameter `-v /dev/shm:/dev/shm` of the `docker run` command.

 ## Allowing the membarrier System Call

 To properly work, recent versions of Firefox need the